-Mr. Nakatsuka, 54, Japanese, was an Advisory Board Member the Bank from 2021 until 2023.
-He has been a Director and a Member of the Executive Committee of the Bank since 2023.
+Mr. Hiroki Nakatsuka was an Advisory Board Member of the Bank from 2021 until July 2023 and, after that, became a Director and a Member of the Executive Committee of the Bank.
 He has been with Sumitomo Mitsui Banking Corporation (SMBC) for over 30 years and is currently the Managing Director of Asia Growing Markets Department of SMBC.
 He used to be the General Manager of the Manila Branch and the Chief Representative of the Manila Representative Office of SMBC.
 During his stay in Manila at the time, he was also a director of the Bankers Association of the Philippines.
 He was a guest professor of Kindai University from 2010 until 2012.
 He graduated with a Bachelor of English degree from Kansai Gaidai University.
 He finished the BIPA Program (Indonesian Language Program) at Universitas Indonesia.